Lockheed F-117 Nighthawk: Early activities

+Iraq and Afghanistan

-During the Gulf War in 1991, the F-117 flew approximately 1,300 sorties and scored direct hits on what the U.S. called 1,600 high-value targets in Iraq over 6,905 flight hours.
+During the Gulf War in 1991, the F-117 flew roughly 1,300 sorties and scored direct hits on what the U.S. called 1,600 high-value targets in Iraq over 6,905 flight hours.
 Leaflet drops on Iraqi forces displayed the F-117 destroying ground targets and warned "Escape now and save yourselves".
-Only 229 Coalition tactical aircraft could drop and designate laser-guided bombs of which 36 F-117s represented 15.7%, and only the USAF had the I-2000 bombs intended for hardened targets.
-So the F-117 represented 32% of all coalition aircraft that could deliver such bombs.
-Notably, F-117s were used in the Amiriyah shelter bombing killing at least 408 civilians.
+Only 229 Coalition tactical aircraft could drop and designate laser-guided bombs, of which 36 F-117s represented 15.7%, and only the USAF had the I-2000 bombs intended for hardened targets.
+So, the F-117 represented 32% of all coalition aircraft that could deliver such bombs.
+Notably, F-117s were involved in the Amiriyah shelter bombing, killing at least 408 civilians.

+Much media attention was given to the bombing of telecommunications, water, and transportation infrastructure in Baghdad.
+Stealth bombers were used due to the perimeter of Baghdad being heavily defended with antiaircraft weapons.
+The bombings quickly became part of a propaganda battle, with media highlighting the killing of civilians and American claims that stealth bombing was highly effective at destroying military targets.
+Postwar records show that the F-117 had 18 times more targets per aircraft than their nonstealth peers.

+Outside of Baghdad, the F-117 bombing was primarily used to destroy airfields, and it was used in conjunction with other air munitions.
+Overall, 42 F-117s dropped 2077 bombs in Desert Storm.
+This accounts for about a third of USAF guided bombing.

 Early claims of the F-117's effectiveness were later found to be overstated.
 Initial reports of F-117s hitting 80% of their targets were later scaled back to "41–60%".
-On the first night, they failed to hit 40% of their assigned air-defense targets, including the Air Defense Operations Center in Baghdad, and 8 such targets remained functional out of 10 that could be assessed.
-In their Desert Storm white paper, the USAF stated that "the F-117 was the only airplane that the planners dared risk over downtown Baghdad" and that this area was particularly well defended.
+On the first night, they failed to hit 40% of their assigned air-defense targets, including the Air Defense Operations Center in Baghdad, and eight such targets remained functional out of 10 that could be assessed.
+In their Desert Storm white paper, the USAF stated, "the F-117 was the only airplane that the planners dared risk over downtown Baghdad" and that this area was particularly well defended.
 (Dozens of F-16s were routinely tasked to attack Baghdad in the first few days of the war.)
-In fact, most of the air defenses were on the outskirts of the city and many other aircraft hit targets in the downtown area, with minimal casualties when they attacked at night like the F-117; they avoided the optically aimed anti-aircraft cannon and infrared SAMs which were the biggest threat to Coalition aircraft.
+In fact, most of the air defenses were on the outskirts of the city and many other aircraft hit targets in the downtown area, with minimal casualties when they attacked at night like the F-117; they avoided the optically aimed antiaircraft cannon and infrared SAMs, which were the biggest threat to Coalition aircraft.

-The aircraft was operated in secret from Tonopah for almost a decade, but after the Gulf War the aircraft moved to Holloman in 1992—however, its integration with the USAF's non-stealth "iron jets" occurred slowly.
-As one senior F-117A pilot later said: Because of ongoing secrecy others continued to see the aircraft as "none of their business, a stand-alone system".
-The F-117A and the men and women of the 49th Fighter Wing were deployed to Southwest Asia on multiple occasions.
-On their first deployment, with the aid of aerial refueling, pilots flew non-stop from Holloman to Kuwait, a flight of approximately 18.5 hours.